RGerboth/bamazon/README.md

 ## Overview
 Bamazon is a simple command-line order desk application.
 The current version includes two modules: Bamazon Customer is intended for use by customers to order products from available inventory and update inventory based on those orders.
 Bamazon Manager enables a user with manager access to view all inventory, view low inventory, update inventory (add or remove as needed) and add new products.

-Written for Node.js, Bamazon utilizes npm packages for:
+Written for Node.js, Bamazon utilizes two npm packages:
 * npm inquirer (prompts and user input)
 * npm MYSQL (MySQL queries and functions)